Politically Oriented Advocacy

 BENEFITS OF POLITICALLY ORIENTED ADVOCACY

-The preceding research findings plus more then 30 years of helping citizens with land use and environmental issues throughout the nation, allowed CEDS to come up with a new approach which we call Politically Oriented Advocacy.
+For more then 30 years CEDS has been helping people win land use and environmental battles throughout the U.S. This experience has allowed CEDS to come up with a new approach which we call Politically Oriented Advocacy.
 We know from our own experience that this approach will:

 - Triple the success rate of citizens seeking to resolve specific concerns through Equitable Solutions;

 - Increase the likelihood of stopping a truly bad development project by ten-fold;